Best Crypto KOL Trackers 2026 — Which One Gets You In Early

 - Pinned Tweet Changed — a tracked account changes their pinned tweet

 Why this is different from other KOL trackers: X community activity happens before on-chain transactions.
 When a KOL joins a community organized by a developer, they're in the pre-coordination phase — positioning is coming, not already done.
 By the time any wallet tracker fires, the community signal has already been live for hours.
+For the mechanics of how that detection works, see what X community detection is.

-Pricing: 0.50 SOL/week (15 accounts), 1.75 SOL/month (20 accounts), 15 SOL lifetime (30 accounts).
-3-day free trial at XHuntrbot.
+Pricing: 0.40 SOL/week (15 accounts), 1.15 SOL/month (20 accounts), 8.0 SOL/year (25 accounts).
+5-day free trial at XHuntrbot.

 Best for: Finding out what KOLs are doing before they tweet.
 Early token launch signals.
 Convergence detection.